Clear Lake Through the Years

 Aspen Picnic Area Shoreline Remediation: Severely eroded shoreline (first photo) along the northern edge of Clear Lake along the Lake Audy road was remediated in 2013 with a rock barrier (second photo) that stabilizes the bank and dissipates wave energy from washing away the exposed soil.

 Grey Owl Landfill Site Restoration: This area of the park was a borrow pit used to create highways 10 and 19 and was also used as a domestic waste dumping ground for 30 years.
 The site falls within the Clear Lake watershed and was rehabilitated to reduce nutrients from entering Clear Lake.
 Work was done to restore native vegetation cover to three hectares of degraded habitat.
 The site will continue to be monitored.

-Boat Cove Upgrade: With the boat launch closures at Frith Beach and Spruces, the Boat Cove is receiving a major upgrade.
+Boat Cove Upgrade: With the boat launch closures at Frith Beach and Spruces, the Boat Cove is receiving some upgrades.
 In 2016, new launch pads and canoe and kayak launches were installed.
-Improvements to parking and traffic flow were also completed.
+Improvements to parking and traffic flow were also completed."

 Improving Access to Spawning Habitat by Restoring Connectivity

 Restoring flow within Clear Lake tributaries is critical to ensuring the fish have access to spawning habitat.
 Over the years, these connections were cut off through human-made alterations and development.
 RMNP is working to re-establish these connections.